Apress/pro-jakarta-persistence-jakarta-ee10/README.md

 This could be resolved using a Spring profile, or by using XML as Example 02 does.

 Chapter 03 Example 06- Stateful EJB was not able to get to work.
-I tried TomEE and GlashFish Also tried the ee0 version in GlassFish 5.1 and it
+I tried TomEE and GlassFish Also tried the ee8 version in GlassFish 5.1 with the same results.

 * Chapter 4: